andredesousa/angular-tips-tricks/README.md

 Typical `NgRx` projects organize code by file type and feature modules.
 For each feature module, you see the `actions.ts`, `effects.ts`, `reducers.ts`, `selectors.ts` and `state.ts` file under `store` folder.

+## Web Workers

+[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) lets you run CPU-intensive computations in a background thread, freeing the main thread to update the user interface.
+If you find your application performs a lot of computations, such as generating CAD drawings or doing heavy geometrical calculations, using web workers can help increase your application's performance.
+The worker thread can perform tasks without interfering with the user interface.

+A worker is an object created using a constructor (e.g. `Worker()`) that runs a named JavaScript file.
+You can run whatever code you like inside the worker thread, with some exceptions.
+For example, you can't directly manipulate the DOM from inside a worker, or use some default methods and properties of the window object

 ## Control Value Accessor

 [Control Value Accessor](https://angular.io/api/forms/ControlValueAccessor) interface gives us the power to leverage the Angular forms API, and create a connection between it and the DOM element.